KLM24/WIMM/README.md

 * img: Output images (.fig file)
 * src: All the functions code (.m file)
 * main_unpurt.m: The script to make a simulation without disturbance
+* cvct_u.m: The script to make a simulation under good situation
+* cvct_o.m: The script to make a simulation under medium situation
-* main_purt.m: The script to make a simulation with disturbance
+* cvct_n.m: The script to make a simulation under bad situation
+* cvct_u.mat: The saved output workspace produced by cvct_u.m
+* cvct_o.mat: The saved output workspace produced by cvct_o.m
+* cvct_n.mat: The saved output workspace produced by cvct_n.m
 * huatu.m: The script to draw all the pictures
-* unpurt.mat: Saved output workspace after running main_unpurt.m
-* purt.mat: Saved output workspace after running main_purt.m

 ## Download
 You can download it directly or just clone it by using Git